jsafrane/scratch/storage-tests.md

 * **Create a new job `pull-kubernetes-gce-volumes`** that:
 	* Installs Ubuntu cluster with`MountContainers` alpha feature enabled
 	  *	Ubuntu is used to get all necessary kernel modules.
 COS does not ship them.
 	  *	`MountContainers` alpha feature [allows kubelet to run mount utilities in containers instead on the host](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/containerized-mounter-pod.md#implementation-notes).
-From OS point of view it works the same as CSI, running tests
+From OS point of view it works the same as CSI, running tests with containerized mount utilities will help us reveal regressions / issues early before CSI drivers for volume plugins are created.
   * Runs the tests with `e2e.test --deploy-storage-utilities` to deploy the mount utilities for kubelet in containers.
   * Runs all storage tests with: `--ginkgo.focus=[sig-storage] --ginkgo.skip=[Distruptive]|[Flaky]|[Serial]|[Feature:<all features except Volumes>]`.
 	  * We want `[Feature:Volumes]` in and  all other `[Feature:.*]` out.